 Okay, actual third (and this goes double after Verdot starts railing on Tseng in the next scene): while I acknowledge that from Tseng’s perspective, the black marketeers probably will do more harm over time than they’ll do to this one guard in the next few hours, this is an incredibly contrived trolley problem.
 “It is the duty of a Turk to leave people to die to prevent vague weapons sales, which could also be prevented via the coast guard that you could call right now, and frankly should have been on hand during this entire mission.
 Also, it is the duty of a Turk to operate solo so that there is never any way for an operating team to do two things at once.”

 But then Tseng gets back to base and Verdot starts to rail on him about feeling too guilty to hypothetically abandon the prisoner to do the company’s every will.
 How dare you show more human empathy than corporate professionalism.
 The game will continue to babble about this from basically here to the end credits, repeatedly saying, “Isn’t it great that we behave with professionalism, and save lives from time to time in between our mass murders, tortures and assassinations?”
 For what it’s worth, in this chapter it’s not clear the game actually has Verdot’s back on this, like… it could still be Tseng heading down a dark path?
-But as it carries on, it’s ugly and obvious.
+But as the game carries on into later chapters, it’s ugly and obvious.
 Remember that we were in charge of an actual terrorist organization fighting this stuff in the main FFVII and the whiplash becomes palpable.
 They certainly can’t argue that there’s nothing else they can do, since we literally played something else they could do!

-I’d really like to understand what’s up with the writers of this game and also the writers of Crisis Core and their obsession with taking pride in your job (as a horrible person).
+I’d really like to understand what’s up with the writers of this game, and also the writers of Crisis Core, and their obsession with taking pride in your job (as a horrible person).
 Tseng is taking it as “common sense” that he should be a horrible person, and he is portrayed as being right about it.
 Like, pride in your job doesn’t make up for the inexcusable tasks of that job, for fuck’s sake.
 And let’s be clear, this is as close as the game gets to answering the question of, “Why don’t the Turks, who are now being portrayed as people with consciences, not leave or betray Shinra and stay that way during the events of FFVII.”
 The answer is: “Because they’re professionals, which is something you should applaud.”
 Stop defending these cartoon secret police in a desperate attempt to fellate blind loyalty and abusive corporate culture.

 It’s now the next day, and apparently Tseng rescued the guard, and nobody went back to the ship.
 God they strained this narrative, what a fucking mess.
 After needlessly recapping the events of a few seconds ago (I have a theory as to why, which I’ll explain below), we cut to President Shinra, who orders this leak shut, and now.
 He acts like this is the first such breach in company history, which is pretty silly, since this sort of thing is almost impossible to stop in the real world.

 Tseng and Verdot go to have a long chat in front of the terrorist boat, which was raided just yesterday and must now have doubled guard.
-Oh my god, this mission!
+Oh my god, this mission, stop making me use italics!
 They start this half of the mission teamed up.
 Verdot uses a gun in this flashback, rather than his magitek arm.
 After a while, they split up: Verdot will destroy the robots, and Tseng the schematics.
 The player actually gets to decide who to follow, and will stick with them for the rest of the mission!
 If you want to see the other side of the story, you have to start the entire mission over again!
 That’s why I figure there was a recap of “just a few seconds ago” in the middle of the chapter: perhaps it was possible to start the mission at the mid-point, for easier access to this branching path?
 Ririn recorded both versions, thankfully.
 We follow Tseng first.

 Tseng goes back to the control room.
 He sets to work deleting the files, which by all signs takes a matter of seconds, but then discovers the bad guys made a backup that he overlooked.
 Three bad guys come in behind him at this point and somehow steal the backup from him (I guess it’s on a disk or flash drive).
 After a delay, Tseng is forced to track them down using the security cameras.
 Wow, I dunno Scoob, maybe they ran off the ship and away from you?